-We continue to monitor attendance, however for part of last year (March 20 - July 20), schools were shut to the vast majority of children so we are unable to get an accurate attendance figure for the year 2019-20.
+We continue to monitor attendance, however for part of last year (Jan 21 - March 21), schools were shut to the vast majority of children so we are unable to get an accurate attendance figure for the year 2020-21.

-It is unlikely we will meet our usual target for all groups of pupils of 97% this year, as there is the ongoing COVID-19 pandemic and classes/year groups have to isolate and remote learn if there is a positive case in their year group.
-This obviously impacts on the attendance figures.
-We also have numerous individual pupils who have to isolate because a family member has tested positive.
+It is unlikely we will meet our usual target for all groups of pupils of 97% this year, as there is the ongoing COVID-19 pandemic and children must still isolate for 10 days if they test positive for Covid.
+They must also isolate if they have one of the 3 key symptoms and are not allowed back into school until they have a negative PCR test.

-We will however, monitor all attendance as we would normally do to ensure there aren't any anomalies.
+We will however, monitor all attendance as we would normally do to ensure there aren't any anomalies and follow these up as we would normally do.